UAE peak summer: Residents call for midday break for food delivery riders

 Talking to Khaleej Times, a spokesperson for Careem said, “Careem’s food delivery captains have the flexibility to set their own schedules, allowing them to work when it suits them best throughout the day.
 We never pressure any captain to ride if they’re uncomfortable, and unlike others, we don’t impose scheduled shifts.
 Careem’s captains are free to choose when to make deliveries, including the option to work in the first half of the day if that suits them better.”

+Careem has also established air-conditioned resting areas with drinking water at captain support centres and deployed mobile, air-conditioned resting buses in Dubai and Abu Dhabi.
+They've distributed summer kits with water bottles and towels amongst their captains, provided water and fresh fruit at Careem’s Quik grocery dark stores, and partnered with restaurants for meal discounts.
+Additionally, Careem is collaborating with merchants to minimize food order waiting times.

-Deliveroo has also introduced Rider Summer Initiatives, which includes hydration stations and mobile rest stops in high-density rider zones, encouraging riders to cool down, hydrate, and take breaks between orders.
+Deliveroo, on the other hand, has introduced Rider Summer Initiatives, which includes hydration stations and mobile rest stops in high-density rider zones, encouraging riders to cool down, hydrate, and take breaks between orders.

 The company also communicates valuable advice on hydration and heat management, provides water distribution and access to dispensers, and offers enhanced rider kits with cooling vests, towels, and windshield visors on bikes for improved visibility and safety.